JustinTrenchcoat/MATH441_Project_1/README.md

 ## Problem Statement
 ### In real-time strategy (RTS) games, players must manage resources to strength their military power to defeat other players.
 The player has to make sure that the military power requirement is met before declaring war on other players.
-Based on the resources available to the player, how should the player spend resources to meet the requirements while minimizing the cost?
+Based on the resources available to the player, how should the player build the army to meet the requirements while minimizing the cost?

 #### Define Variables
 | Description | Symbol |